bhbdev/bhbdev-com/content/resume.md

     </aside>
     <section class="res-highlights">

-  - Managed group of remote developers across the globe, providing technical knowledge and mentoring, code reviews and development operations.
-Leading daily agile standups and sprints, product planning and implementation.
-Communicating with stakeholders, partners and other senior level peers, contributing to solutions architecture.
+-  Managed a team of remote developers globally, providing technical mentorship, code reviews, and overseeing development operations.

-  - Prototyped and co-developed various internal project microservices including-*but not limited to*-- a prototype AI chatbot with agentic and generative capabilities, a gRPC based rules engine, new content management system supporting multi-tenancy, automated feed processing, workflows, event tracking, websites, newsletters, and various user acquisition tools.
+- Led daily Agile standups, sprints, product planning, and implementation.
+Communicated with stakeholders and senior-level peers to contribute to solutions architecture.

-  - Developed full stack of [triviastreaks.com](https://www.triviastreaks.com) website and newsletters.
-Created initial designs and project structure; including front and back-end implementation, development processes, acquisition tools and content automation.
-Assisted with process planning to manage content creation and continuous deployment, campaign scheduling and ongoing marketing efforts.
+- Prototyped and co-developed internal microservices, including an AI chatbot with agentic and generative capabilities, a gRPC-based rules engine, a multi-tenant content management system, automated feed processing, event tracking, and user acquisition tools.

-  <small>(Vue, C++/V8, Postgres, AWS, S3, Cloudfront, GSuite GTM/GA4)</small>
+- Developed the full stack for [triviastreaks.com](https://www.triviastreaks.com), including front-end and back-end implementation, acquisition tools, and content automation.
+Managed processes for content creation, campaign scheduling, and continuous deployment.
+(Vue, C++/V8, Postgres, AWS, S3, Cloudfront, GSuite GTM/GA4).

-  - Continued technical support and operations of ArcaMax systems during acquisition.
+- Continued technical support and operations for ArcaMax systems during acquisition.

-  - Promoted to Director of Engineering from Lead Engineer - Apr 2022.
+- Promoted to Director of Engineering from Lead Engineer in Apr 2022.

     </section>
   </article>